rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 	<FitToScreenEnabled value="0"/>

 ### FontFamily
 Specifies the default font to use when rendering text in web pages.
 The specified font should be a TrueType font present on the device.
-On Windows, the default font has been set to 'Tahoma' as this is present on all Zebra Technologies WM / CE devices.
+On Windows, the default font has been set to 'Tahoma' as this is present on all Symbol Technologies WM / CE devices.
 Note that Tahoma has no italic or oblique variants.
 On the Enterprise Tablet the default is Droid Sans Fallback.
 The specified font must be stored in `\Windows` for Windows WM / CE devices, or `/system/fonts for Enterprise Tablet`.

 **Possible Values**